masteringmodernpayments/book/subscriptions.md

 * [monospace-rails][subscriptions-monospace-rails] is Stripe's own example subscription app
 * [rails-stripe-membership-saas][subscriptions-rails-stripe-membership-saas] is another very good example

 You should definitely check these options out.
-If you just want to drop something and get going I suggest looking into Koudoku, but in this chapter we're going to walk through Monospace Rails and then touch on a few pain points it doesn't cover.
+If you just want to drop something and get going I suggest looking into Koudoku first.
+In this chapter we're going to walk through Monospace Rails and then touch on a few pain points it doesn't cover.

 ## Basic Integration